MartinaJohn/Aahar-Satva/README.md

 # crescendo2024
-We Bagged the 2nd Place🏆🏆
+🙌🏻🙌🏻We Bagged the 2nd Place🏆🏆
 ## Run Locally

 Clone the project